-- 112. You may end your liability under a guarantee you have given to us by: - a) paying us the lower of: - i. the borrower's outstanding liability, including any future or contingent liability; or - ii. the amount to which your guarantee of the borrower's liability is limited under the guarantee; or - b) making other arrangements we agree to in return for releasing you from your guarantee.
+- 112. You may end your liability under a guarantee you have given to us by: - a) paying us the lower of: - i. the borrower's outstanding liability, including any future or contingent liability; or - we have made reasonable attempt to locate the borrower but without success; or b) making other arrangements we agree to in return for releasing you from your guarantee